tymcphail/IterationOne/README.md

 # Project Life Cycle
-This document outlines the Iteration 1 Deliverables for the Guide Book Pro project, a premium platform designed to provide an exclusive experience for high-end clients seeking bespoke fishing trips.
-It serves as a comprehensive overview of the initial development phase, including requirements analysis, system architecture design, and user interface mockups.
-The focus of this iteration is on establishing core features such as personalized trip booking, enhanced search capabilities, secure client access, and streamlined integration with CRM tools.
-The deliverables set the foundation for a user-centric platform that aims to elevate the booking experience while meeting the needs of an affluent, discerning clientele.
+This team-created document outlines the development of the Guide Book Pro project, a premium platform for bespoke fishing trips, from Iteration 1 to Iteration 5.
+Iteration 1 focused on establishing the foundation with requirements analysis, system architecture, and user interface mockups, prioritizing personalized trip booking and CRM integration.
+By Iteration 5, the project included refined class diagrams, normalized database design, advanced user interface prototypes, and project scheduling.
+This progression demonstrates the platform's evolution into a user-centric, sophisticated system tailored for high-end clients.
+# My Contributions
+I contributed to all areas of the project, but my specific areas of work are highlighted below
+- Database Diagram Narrative (I5)
+- User Interface Navigation Diagram and Screen Layouts (I5)
+- Class Diagram (I5)
+- Stakeholder and User Descriptions (I1)
+- Agile Stories (I1)